 Keep in mind, when you're getting a consumer bike from someone's home, it's often lighter and may have less wear, but was likely assembled by the owner.
-On the other hand, a commercial-grade bike from a gym or studio is usually heavier to move and may have more wear, but was probably assembled by a pro.
+However, a commercial-grade bike from a gym or studio is usually heavier to move and may have more wear, but was probably assembled by a pro.

 Many online fitness stores, such as Primo Fitness and Gym Store, also offer refurbished indoor cycling bikes that have been professionally tuned and often come with a warranty.
 Whenever possible, try to see a used bike in person before you buy to ensure it's up to par.

 Already own a road or mountain bike?
 Before dropping a big chunk of change on an indoor bike, consider converting your outdoor bike to a stationary cycle with a bike stand, rollers or cycling trainer, says Alex Tauberg, CSC S, a sports chiropractor and certified strength and condition specialist in Pittsburgh.

 "Take your road bike and put it on a set of rollers while watching any number of pro tour races," Tauberg says.
 "Not quite the same thing as using the Peloton, but if you use your imagination, you can get a great workout while riding along with the pros!"